Nasrul Koto

 Nasrul Koto (born 10 June 1965) is an Indonesian football manager and former player who played as a striker.
-He is the current manager of Indonesian Premier Division team PS Bengkulu.
+He is the current manager of the Liga 4 club Unaaha.

 Career

 Nasrul commenced his professional career in 1983 with PSKB Binjai.
 Subsequently, in 1985, he was selected to be part of the North Sumatra football team for the 11th National Sports Week in Jakarta.

 He transitioned to a professional player after joined Arseto Solo.
 During the 1987–88 Galatama season, Nasrul emerged as the league top scorer.
 Furthermore, he played a pivotal role in leading Arseto Solo to win the league in 1992.

 He also represented the Indonesia national team in various international tournaments.
 Notably, in 1987, Nasrul contributed to the Garuda team's success in securing the gold medal at the SEA Games held in Jakarta.